 Father who shot his children, chaperone at California church had violent past

-The man authorities say shot his three children and their chaperone before killing himself at a Sacramento, California, church Monday was arrested five days prior and accused of battering a police officer.
+The man who authorities say shot his three children and their chaperone before he killed himself at a Sacramento, California, church Monday had been arrested five days previously and accused of battering a police officer.

 David Mora, 39, was arrested Feb.
-23 on suspected drunken driving in Los Banos and ended up in jail based on additional charges of resisting arrest and battery on law enforcement after an attack on a California Highway Patrol officer, said Deputy Daryl Allen of the Merced County Sheriff's Office.
+23 on suspicion of drunken driving in Los Banos, Merced County Sheriff’s Deputy Daryl Allen said.
+He said Mora ended up in jail based on additional charges of resisting arrest and battery on law enforcement after an attack on a California Highway Patrol officer.

-He spent a night in jail before posting bail, the deputy said.
+Mora spent a night in jail before he posted bail, Allen said.
 The arrest was first reported by the Merced Sun-Star.

-Mora was under a domestic violence restraining order, requested by the children's mother last year, that specified he could not have guns and must undergo 16 sessions for anger management counseling.
+Mora was under a domestic violence restraining order, requested by the children’s mother last year, that specified that he could not have guns and had to undergo 16 sessions of anger management counseling.

-Under the order, which was set to expire in 2026 but could be modified if he completed anger management, Mora was allowed to have four-hour visits with his children under the supervision of a man identified as Nathaniel, said to be a friend of the mother.
+Under the order, which had been set to expire in 2026 but could have been modified if he completed anger management, Mora was allowed to have four-hour visits with his children under the supervision of a man identified as Nathaniel, said to be a friend of the children’s mother.

 Police indicated that a chaperone was also fatally shot at the church Monday.
 On Tuesday, the Sacramento County Coroner’s Office identified the deceased, including Mora and Nathaniel Kong, 59.